kranzky/insoluble/folly.md

 Lloyd paced, silently praying and admiring the Princess's intelligence.

-Exposition;8;Mike nervously

-Exposition;4;watched Lloyd

-Exposition;6;as he paced

-Dialogue;9;"This is ridiculous,"

-Exposition;5;Lloyd muttered,

-Dialogue;46;"Why are we even discussing canned socks and bacon?
+Mike nervously watched Lloyd as he paced.
+"This is ridiculous," Lloyd muttered, "Why are we even discussing canned socks and bacon?
 This is a fool's errand, and we're wasting precious time."

-Exposition;6;The Princess sighed,

-Dialogue;9;"I understand your

 With dejected and downcast eyes, beads of compassion formed on the Princess's face as she repeated her explanation.
 The group, now focused on plotting their next move, began collecting and packing their belongings in an orderly manner, with the Princess's maid assisting them.